klazzy/turbines/README.md

 ### Pipeline tests

-Full or part test of the actual pipeline are perhaps the most important tests for production pipelines.
-While not implemented here, the following is a recommended databaricks pattern for deploying test pipelines and switching between produciton and tests inputs/outputs.
+Full or part testing of the actual pipeline are perhaps the most important tests for production pipelines.
+While not implemented here, the following is a pattern recommended by databricks for deploying test pipelines and switching between production and test inputs/outputs.

 ![](dlt_unit_testing.png)